NeroReflex/Gishiki/Documentation/docs/usage/routing.md

 This is particulary handy when creating a RESTful service.

 ## Error catching
-You know.... things doesn't always go as you want....
+You know.... things doesn't always goes as you want....

 This means it is necessary to think about unexpected circumstances.
-You do it by setting an error callback, that is nothing more than a bit special routing rule:
+You do it by setting an error callback, which is nothing more than a bit special routing rule:

 ```php
 use \Gishiki\Core\Routing;